-This mission was designed to rehearse a complete Centaur upper stage burn in support of the Surveyor lunar lander program.
-On a nominal mission, the Centaur would boost its payload on a direct ascent trajectory to the Moon.
+This mission was designed to rehearse a complete Atlas Centaur 5 upper stage burn in support of NASA's Surveyor lunar lander program.
+During an actual mission, the Centaur would boost its payload on a direct ascent trajectory to the Moon.

-On this test flight, NASA planned to deliver the payload, a non-functional dynamic model known as SD-1, into an orbit of 104 x 575,780 miles (167 x 926,625 kilometers) that simulated a lunar transfer trajectory.
+On this test flight, NASA planned to deliver the payload, a non-functioning model known as SD-1, into an orbit of about 104 x 575,800 miles (167 x 926,625 kilometers) that simulated a lunar transfer trajectory.

-During the actual launch, less than 2 seconds after liftoff, a faulty valve that incorrectly closed caused both Atlas main engines to shut down.
+Less than 2 seconds after liftoff at 13:25 UT March 2, 1965, a faulty valve that incorrectly closed caused both Atlas main engines to shut down.
 As a result, the booster fell back onto the pad and exploded.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.